 The finish line is in sight.
 But don’t forget these last—but important—steps.

 STEP 15: Final walk-through with contractor (30 minutes)

 Review the work with your contractor: try all the drawers and doors, look closely at the edges and grout lines, and make sure everything is working the way it should.
 If there are any problems, point it out and add them to the punch list.
 The contractor will either fix it on the spot (if it’s minor) or set up another time to return.
-Sweeten’s founder + CEO, Jean Brownhill advises to keep notepads in each space, and do not speak to your contractor for two weeks after project completion.
+Sweeten’s founder and CEO, Jean Brownhill, advises to keep notepads in each space, and to not speak to your contractor for two weeks after project completion.
 Spend the time living with the space and taking notes whenever you discover something that needs a fix or an adjustment.

 STEP 16: Punch list items (1-5 days)

 Depending on what the items are—anything from straightening a cabinet door to waiting on installing that last out-of-stock item—it could take anywhere from a day to several weeks.
 When it’s on the long side, though, that is usually due to backordered items.
 Otherwise, your contractor should be able to return and fix everything in a few days.